LizardoJoestar/Ztop/README.md

 # Ztop
-Ticket and inventory management system, for internal use of ITT Centro de Cómputo.
+Ticket and inventory management system, for internal use of ITT Centro de Cómputo